Quick - Make Your Kitchen Welcoming

 Keep Up the Clean:

 Filling your sink with soapy water is a great trick to hide mess.
-Dishes, that don’t make it into the dishwasher, are at least soaking and easier to clean.
+Dishes, that do not make it into the dishwasher, are at least soaking and easier to clean.
 Plus, you have warm soapy water at hand to use.
 During the holidays, make it a routine to gather any clutter, sweep the floor and wipe the countertops daily.